 Home health care nurses usually provide:

-- Management of a tracheostomy, using a ventilator, as well as suctioning care
+- Management of a tracheostomy, ventilator, and suctioning care

 - Nutrition via a feeding tube

-- Assistance with communication devices such as a symbol and picture board or iPads
+- Assistance with communication devices such as a tablet

 - Management of bowel programs